Traditionis custodes: Traditionalist Catholics

-The Priestly Fraternity of Saint Peter in a communiqué said it "ha[d] received Pope Francis' Motu Proprio Traditionis custodes with surprise".
+The Priestly Fraternity of Saint Peter (FSSP) in a communiqué said it "ha[d] received Pope Francis' Motu Proprio Traditionis custodes with surprise".
 It adds that since the Fraternity is approved canonically, and had always been faithful to the "entire Magisterium of the Church" and to the pope, "[t]oday, therefore the Fraternity of St. Peter is deeply saddened by the reasons given for limiting the use of the Missal of Pope St. John XXIII, which is at the center of its charism".
 On 21 February 2022, the Priestly Fraternity of Saint Peter announced that on 4 February, they had a meeting with Pope Francis who informed them that the institutes whose reason for existence is the use of the Tridentine Mass, and its associated Liturgical books, were unaffected by the motu proprio.
-The FSSP also claims the Pope issued a decree granting the members of the Fraternity to the ability to celebrate the Mass other the sacraments and rites according to the typical editions of the liturgical books in force in 1962.
+The FSSP also stated the Pope issued a decree granting the members of the Fraternity to the ability to celebrate the Mass other the sacraments and rites according to the typical editions of the liturgical books in force in 1962.

+On the other hand, Bishop Fernando Arêas Rifan, Apostolic Administrator of the Personal Apostolic Administration of Saint John Mary Vianney, which celebrates the Tridentine Mass, accepted the motu proprio, understanding the abuses that were being committed in using the Tridentine Mass as a way to attack the Pope and the Second Vatican Council.
+However, he defended that these abuses were committed by only a minority, and said that the majority of traditional Catholics were faithful to the Pope and the Church's Magisterium.